bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Military Rank

 You have a military rank from your career as a soldier.
 Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
-Before deploying onto a map, you gain a soldier minion under your command who deploys and recalls alongside you.
-The soldier minion follows your commands to the best of its ability.
-If the soldier minion dies, remove it from the playing field.
-If you still have a soldier minion when your party recalls, you gain ⛁ at the start of the downtime phase.
+Before deploying onto the world map, you gain a soldier minion under your command who deploys and recalls alongside you.
+The soldier minion follows your commands to the best of its ability and allows you to remove 1 additional obscuring tile up to two world map tiles away if you are the group token controller.
+If the soldier minion dies while deployed, remove it from the playing field.
+If your soldier minion did not die, you gain ⛁ at the start of the downtime phase.

-## Urchin
+## Street Rat

 You grew up on the streets alone, orphaned, and poor.
 You had no one to watch over or provide for you, so you learned to provide for yourself.
 You fought fiercely over food and kept a constant watchout for other desperate souls who might steal from you.
 You slept on rooftops and in alleyways, were exposed to the elements, and endured sickness without the advantage of medicine or a place to recuperate.
 You've survived despite all odds and did so through cunning, strength, speed, or some combination of each.

 **Tool Proficiencies:** Disguise kit, thieves' tools

-**Equipment:** A dagger (small knife), a pet mouse, a token to remember your parents by, and a belt pouch containing ⛁
+**Equipment:** A dagger (small knife), a pet critter, a token to remember your parents by, and a belt pouch containing ⛁

-### Feature: TBD
+### Feature: Streetwise

+If you are the party controller and you move through 1 or more map tiles with the city, dungeon, or road terrains, you gain +1 speed and may move through buildings and end your turn on a building (rooftop) as if they were roads.
+Your pet critter allows you to remove one additional obscuring tile up to two map tiles away.
+Also, your party may act on a surprise round if the party token is on a building, city, dungeon, or road terrain map tile.

 ## Background-Name